Balamurali-joshiB/GDS-OTC-Settlement-Alteryx-Project---Client-Vs-Broker-File-Reconciliation/README.md

 # Alteryx Workflow Automation - GDS Broker vs Client Reconciliation:
 # Key Steps & Contributions in Alteryx Workflow:

-## 1.Prepared the Business Requirement Document (BRD) and obtained approval from senior management for project initiation.
+## 1. Prepared the Business Requirement Document (BRD) and obtained approval from senior management for project initiation.
-## 2.Gathered pre-requisite data from internal teams and began workflow development in Alteryx.
+## 2   Gathered pre-requisite data from internal teams and began workflow development in Alteryx.
-## 3.Designed the workflow with three core stages - Input, Processing, and Output stages.
+## 3. Designed the workflow with three core stages - Input, Processing, and Output stages.
-## 4.Integrated upstream data inputs (Excel or CSV files) into Alteryx, processed them through configured logic, and generated reconciled outputs automatically in a designated shared drive output folder.
+## 4. Integrated upstream data inputs (Excel or CSV files) into Alteryx, processed them through configured logic, and generated reconciled outputs automatically in a designated shared drive output folder.
-## 5.Built a multi-level reconciliation process leveraging key fields such as Alert Code, Broker Code, Account, Quantity, Price, and Direction.
+## 5. Built a multi-level reconciliation process leveraging key fields such as Alert Code, Broker Code, Account, Quantity, Price, and Direction.
-## 6.Submitted a baseline request with a unique project number for deployment approval.
+## 6. Submitted a baseline request with a unique project number for deployment approval.
-## 7.Conducted demos for both management and the Alteryx governance team prior to workflow publication in the Alteryx Gallery.
+## 7. Conducted demos for both management and the Alteryx governance team prior to workflow publication in the Alteryx Gallery.
-## 8.Supported UAT (User Acceptance Testing) and facilitated smooth migration to production.
+## 8. Supported UAT (User Acceptance Testing) and facilitated smooth migration to production.
-## 9.Upon Go-Live, end users could directly access the automated workflow from the Alteryx Gallery, achieving:
+## 9. Upon Go-Live, end users could directly access the automated workflow from the Alteryx Gallery, achieving:
 ##                                a.
 1.15 hours saved per week.
 ##                                b.
 Reduced data breach risks.
 ##                                c.
 Enhanced overall process efficiency.